by Steve Shepard, Storyist developer, and avid NaNoWriMo participant.

 It’s the question on everyone’s lips at the regional NaNoWriMo kickoff parties.
 The answer, even among seasoned NaNoWriMo veterans, is often “I don’t know.”
 If you don’t know either, relax—you’re in good company.

 As this is my tenth year participating in NaNoWriMo, I thought I’d add to the mix with a quick how-to on the techniques that have worked for me.

 So what should you write?

 Conventional wisdom says that you should write what you know.
 If you’re a teacher, write about a teacher facing one of the many struggles teachers face.
 If you’re an accountant, write about an accountant facing accountant stuff.

 I disagree with this “conventional” wisdom.
-For many writers, part of the joy of writing is in learning something new, and in living in a world of your making.
+For many writers, part of the joy of writing is learning something new and living in a world of your making.
 The trick is finding a story idea that captures your imagination.